ASukhanov/PoF/L432KC_SIM/README.md

 ## Solder beads

-SB9 Off to power from +5V
+SB9 Off to power from +5V<br>
-SB5,SB7 = OFF, SB6 = ON to allow D7 control
-Note: SB16 and SB18 are better be OFF, they connect PA6-PB6 and PA5-PB5.
+Note: SB16 and SB18 are better be OFF, they connect PA6-PB6 and PA5-PB5.<br>

 ## Pinout
 ```